dodevops/cloudcontrol/README.md

 After the initialization process you can simply run `run.sh` or `docker-compose exec cli cloud-control` to jump into the running container and work with the installed features.

+If you want to display a *custom login message* when users enter the container, set then environment variable `MOTD` to that message.
+If you want to display the default login message as well, also set the environment variable `MOTD_DISPLAY_DEFAULT` to *yes*.

 ## Flavours

 ### azure